Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): STABILIZER: The Details

-Initially, we thought that it would be enough to just run the BIRCH clustering algorithm~\cite{zhang1996birch} prior to running bellwether~\cite{krishna2017simpler}.
-However, as shown by Algorithm~1, we had to implement a large number of additional engineering details before anything worked, since GENERAL consists of many sub-routines: \be \item Summarize the projects via {\bf feature summarization} (see \S\ref{sec:fx}) with an average-case complexity of $\Theta(N)$. \item Group all our data into sets of similar projects in a hierarchical structure.
-This step requires a {\bf hierarchical clustering} algorithm called BIRCH (see \S\ref{sec:hc}) with a complexity of $\Theta(N)$ where a feature vector from step one represents each project. \item Select the best source project (bellwether) at each cluster at the leaves of that tree.
+The STABILIZER framework consists of many sub-routines: \be \item Summarize the projects via {\bf feature summarization} (see \S\ref{sec:fx}) with an average-case complexity of $\Theta(N)$. \item Group all our data into sets of similar projects in a hierarchical structure.
+This step requires a {\bf hierarchical clustering} algorithm called BIRCH~\cite{zhang1996birch} (see \S\ref{sec:hc}) with a complexity of $\Theta(N)$ where a feature vector from step one represents each project. \item Select the best source project (bellwether) at each cluster at the leaves of that tree.
 This step needs a {\bf data mining} algorithm to generate models (see \S\ref{sec:dm}) and a comparison method to {\bf select the best model} (see \S\ref{sec:best}).
 Here assuming an average-case scenario where $N$ projects are divided into $m$ clusters, the average-case complexity is $\Theta(m*(N/m)^2)$. \item Select the best source project at non-leaf levels by pushing bellwether from child nodes.
 Each super-group only has projects selected as bellwether from step three then steps three, four are repeated, recursively until root node.
 This requires a complexity of $\Theta(m^2)$. \item Use the bellwethers to predict or estimate for new projects. \ee

 The rest of this section documents our design choices made for those sub-routines: